SailaNamai/mira/README.md

     - Both extensions need to eventually be verified and available through proper channels.

 ### Roadmap:
-- Have it accessible from any client in the local network and from my smartphone through the web (done)
+### Have it accessible from any client in the local network and from my smartphone through the web (done)
 - Creates additional Qt6 window on localhost
 - Setting the web API requires much DIY (cloudflare tunnel, buy domain, file edits)
 - Serving to home network with https requires to create a ssl cert with mkcert, otherwise much access to the phone (camera, mic) is restricted.
-    - Solution: check cert health: auto generate if close to expiry or not present; Problem fails without mkcert installed
+  - ~~Solution: check cert health: auto generate if close to expiry or not present; Problem fails without mkcert installed~~
+  - Implemented automatic certificate generation and refresh

-- Give control of Tasmota smart plugs (done, can be entered with name+ip in front end)
+### Give control of Tasmota smart plugs (done, can be entered with name+ip in front end)
 - Commands dynamically generated: on Name; off Name

-- Give control of heating units (TO-DO: seems to need integration with home assistant)
+### Give control of heating units (TO-DO: seems to need integration with home assistant)

-- Have it read files (done for many common formats, but not pictures)
+### Have it read files (done for many common formats, but not pictures)
 - Images need qwen vl: We currently constantly hold vosk@cpu, assistant(7,5GB)@gpu, text to speech (2,1GB)@gpu
   - Let's assume 2GB VRAM for OS: 2+2,1+7,5=11,6GB: leaves ~4GB VRAM for context
   - Problem: compiled llama-cpp-python to work with qwen3 vl (8b), but it's borderline unusable as a chatbot
   - Problem: tested someone else's llama-cpp-python for qwen3 vl, but it's still unusable as a chatbot
     - Solution: Hold both models in VRAM; Problem: User needs at least 24gb VRAM, I don't have enough VRAM to test
     - Solution: Unload the text model and load the vl model, do inference, reload the text model; Problem: incredible latency increase; likely unfeasible
+- Come up with a way to have it read images (ongoing)

-- Have it control music (done, can dynamically play any playlist that clementine can process).
+### Have it control music (done, can dynamically play any playlist that clementine can process).
 Drop playlist into ...mira/playlists)
   - I still buy music, preferably directly from the artist: Probably no spotify support from me.

-- Come up with a way to have it read images (ongoing)
-- Use for shopping and to-do list (done)
+### Use for shopping and to-do list (done)
   - Accepts new shopping/to do list + items and append shopping/to do list + items
   - Delete items from front end (tap) or by starting new list